· 6 June 2018 ·

 New York City, USA, 21 Oct 2000

-If you have an Elton John tribute act (or even if you don’t) and you can record to MP3 or video, feel free to give my version a shot if you’d like.
-Message me on Twitter, we can talk.
-Piano accompaniment is optimal, but anything goes.
+If you have an Elton John tribute act (or even if you don’t) and you can record to MP3 or video, feel free to give my version a shot.
+Message me on Twitter, we’ll talk.
+Piano accompaniment is preferred, but anything goes.
 Beggearls can’t be choosearls.